WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/pop.md

 ### Git Branching Strategies:

-We will be using a feature branching strategy where each feature will get its own branch.
-These branches will vary whether they are worked on by an individual group member or multiple group members.
+We will be using a feature branching strategy where each contributor will use their own branch.
+This evolved because we kept a lot of our tasks separate by front end vs back end, except for the jinja and flask requirements.